enjine/cardgamer/README.md

 ## BUGS

-- face-up/face-down implementation should be represented on the model, not in component state and results in misrepresentation of a cards orientation and having to force re-renders.
+- face-up/face-down/flip implementation results in misrepresentation of a card's orientation and requires forced re-renders to work.

 ## TODO